SoftEng-HEIGVD/amt-2016-lab1-solution/README.md

 Finally, we have the REST API which only define a `UsersResource` on `/api/users`.
 The `UsersResource` class inherits from `AbstractResource` which offers several helpers methods to build responses like not found or no content.

-For more details about the REST API, please read the [online API documentation](https://softeng-heigvd.github.io/amt-2016-lab1-solution/).
+For more details about the REST API, please read the <a href="https://softeng-heigvd.github.io/amt-2016-lab1-solution/" target="_blank">online API documentation</a>.